ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 {PANEL: Indexes in the Cluster}

-* Index & Auto-Index creation is a cluster operation, it goes through the [Raft protocol](../../todo...).
+* Index & Auto-Index creation is a cluster operation.
+It goes through the [Raft protocol](../../todo...).
   Index creation will fail if the majority of the nodes in the cluster is not reachable.

 * Once an index is created against any node in the [Database Group](../../todo), RavenDB will make sure that it’s definition is replicated to all the database’s nodes.